arunt4ever/BoomiExtUtil/README.md

 4. Select Custom Library Type -> Scripting.
 5. Search and Add the .jar file which was previously uploaded in your account.
 6. Deploy this component to your environment.
-7. Create a new process and write a custom script in data process shape in Boomi and then test the process on the same environment you have deployed this BoomiExtUtil.
+7. Create a new process and write a Groovy custom script in data process shape in Boomi and then test the process on the same environment you have deployed this BoomiExtUtil.

-Sample Code:
+Simple Usage Code:
 ````java
 import java.util.Properties;
 import java.io.InputStream;